surrealdb/rfcs/text/0001-remove_ambiguous_grammar.md

 - Introduce a syntax error for block record-id object ambiguity
 - Change the KNN operator from `<3>` to `knn<3>` or similar

-## Glossary

-- Production: A branch or leaf of the parse tree.
-- Identifier: Names used in code which don't belong to the structure of a statement.
-- Raw Identifier: A identifier without being surrounded by ` or `⟨ ⟩`
-- Keyword: Any identifier like production which belongs to the structure of a statement.
-- Reserved word: A keyword which can’t be used as a identifier.
-- Surrounded Identifier: An identifier which is surrounded by a delimiter, allowing otherwise disallowed identifiers to be used.
-Example: ``foo\\nbar``
-- Strand: A string like production i.e. something like `"hello world"`

 # 2. Motivation